freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/lecture-booleans-and-conditionals/67fe85a3db9bad35f2b6a2bd.md

 ## --answers--

-`Usted es un adulto` se imprimirá en la consola.
+`You are an adult` se imprimirá en la consola.

 ### --feedback--